-“My energy is just SO low.”
-It was the number one complaint I heard when people first started working with me as a functional health doctor.
-It didn’t matter who they were: C-suite execs for large corporations, entrepreneurs with thriving businesses, Hollywood actors or stay at home moms – most everyone complained of low energy at some point during their day.
+“My energy is just so low.”
+This was the number one complaint I heard when people first started working with me as a functional health doctor.
+It didn’t matter who they were—C-suite execs for large corporations, entrepreneurs with thriving businesses, Hollywood actors, or stay-at-home moms—most everyone complained of low energy at some point during their day.

-It’s not surprising when you consider that the average American spends about 4 hours a day feeling tired.
+If you’re shocked that the average American spends about 4 hours a day feeling tired, I’m not.

 In the case of my clients, those with low energy were most often skipping an essential daily health habit that was contributing to their fatigue: proper hydration.
 Notice I didn’t just mention hydration – it must be proper hydration (because most people aren’t doing it right).

 Properly hydrating your body daily is a foundational health habit.
-It’s one that you’ve gotta get right, because everything else becomes easier when you’ve got this locked in.
-A lot of people ask me about advanced longevity treatments and biohacking strategies but until you have basic health habits dialed, that needs to be the primary focus.
+It’s one that you’ve gotta get right because everything else becomes easier when you’ve got this locked in.
+Many people ask me about advanced longevity treatments and biohacking strategies, but that doesn’t need to be the primary focus until you’re consistent with basic health habits like this.

-Not to mention, this is going to help you get more done and feel better doing it.
-Because if you have a killer day and crush all of your goals, but you feel like garbage by 3:00 (because you’re not taking care of yourself), it just doesn’t feel like much of a win.
+Not to mention, making sure you’re properly hydrated will help you get more done and you’ll feel better doing it.
+Because if you have a killer day and crush all of your goals but feel like garbage by 3:00 (because you’re not taking care of yourself), it just doesn’t feel like much of a win.

 So, let’s keep you highly productive and feeling great in the process.
 And that begins with water.